alexkato29/cuda-gemm/src/kernels/naive/profile.md

     - Warps are issuing 0.17 instructions per cycle, very far from the 1.0 theoretical max (Scheduler Statistics).
     - *This is the main bottleneck.*
 1. Warps are stalled waiting to issue their memory operations.
-	- Warps spend 37.9 out of their 47.16 cycles between instructions, on average, stalled waiting for the LG queue to free up (Warp State Statistics).
+	- Warps spend 37.9 out of their 47.16 cycles between instructions, on average, stalled waiting for the local/global memory instruction queue to free up (Warp State Statistics).
-    - The LG queue has very finite space, and as long as it's full warps can't even begin other independent operations.
+    - The local/global memory instruction queue has finite space, and as long as it's full warps can't even begin other independent operations.
 They must first get the load instruction in flight.
-1. Why is the LG queue saturated?
+1. Why is the local/global memory instruction queue saturated?
 	- It must be either (1) we are reading too often or (2) reads are too expensive.
 1. Cache miss rate is modestly high.
 	- Cache misses occur 12.7% of the time (Memory Workload Analysis)